Ernest

 Current Courses

-Ernest Lim is Professor and Vice Dean at the Faculty of Law, National University of Singapore (NUS).
+Ernest Lim is a Professor of Law and Vice Dean at the Faculty of Law, National University of Singapore (NUS).
 He received his DPhil (PhD) and BCL from the University of Oxford, LLM from Harvard Law School and LLB from NUS.

-His research interests include comparative corporate law and governance as well as private law.
-He has published widely on the implications of these areas of law for sustainability, climate change, AI, shareholders’ and directors’ fiduciary duties, state-owned enterprises, social enterprises, and corporate attribution.
+His research interests include comparative corporate law and governance as well as other aspects of private law.
+He has published widely on the implications of these areas of law for sustainability, AI, investors’ and directors’ fiduciary duties, state-owned enterprises, social enterprises, and corporate attribution.

-He is the sole author of three books with Cambridge University Press: A Case for Shareholders’ Fiduciary Duties in Common Law Asia (2019), which won the Society of Legal Scholars Peter Birks Runner-Up Prize for Outstanding Legal Scholarship; Sustainability and Corporate Mechanisms in Asia (2020), and Social Enterprises in Asia: A New Legal Form (2023).
+He is the sole author of three monographs with Cambridge University Press (CUP): A Case for Shareholders’ Fiduciary Duties in Common Law Asia (2019), winner of the joint second Society of Legal Scholars Peter Birks Prize for Outstanding Legal Scholarship; Sustainability and Corporate Mechanisms in Asia (2020), and Social Enterprises in Asia: A New Legal Form (2023).
+All three monographs are published in CUP’s International Corporate Law and Financial Market Regulation series.

-He is also co-editor of The Cambridge Handbook of Private Law and Artificial Intelligence (Cambridge University Press, 2024).
+He is co-editor (with Phillip Morgan) of The Cambridge Handbook of Private Law and Artificial Intelligence (Cambridge University Press, 2024).

-His full-length articles have been published in premier peer reviewed journals such as the Oxford Journal of Legal Studies, the Cambridge Law Journal, the American Journal of Comparative Law, and the Law Quarterly Review.
-His work on corporate attribution in the Modern Law Review has been cited by the Singapore Court of Appeal and before the UK Supreme Court.
+His full-length articles have been published in premier peer reviewed generalist journals such as the Oxford Journal of Legal Studies, the Cambridge Law Journal and the Law Quarterly Review, as well as in leading specialist refereed journals such as the American Journal of Comparative Law.
+His work has been cited by the Singapore Court of Appeal and before the UK Supreme Court.

 Prior to joining academia, he practised corporate and securities law in the New York and Hong Kong offices of Davis Polk & Wardwell LLP where he represented startups, Fortune 500 companies and investment banks in global capital market transactions.